 The following information applies to conferences that are initiated or processed by endpoints controlled by Cisco Unified CM:

-If an ad-hoc conference that does not use the MultiSite or built-in bridge functionality is initiated by an endpoint registered to Unified CM, the resource is allocated based on the media resource group and list assigned to the conference initiator.
+If an instant conference that does not use the MultiSite or built-in bridge functionality is initiated by an endpoint registered to Unified CM, the resource is allocated based on the media resource group and list assigned to the conference initiator.
 All other endpoints in the conference just join their streams to the resource selected by the conference initiator.
-(See Figure 11-10.)
+(See Figure 11-17.)

-If a video rendezvous conference is created, the conference call (all participants' individual calls) will be processed based on the dial plan applicable to the call (rendezvous alias or number dialed) and off-loaded to the applicable trunk multipoint device.
+If a permanent video conference is created, the conference call (all participants' individual calls) will be processed based on the dial plan applicable to the call (permanent alias or number dialed) and off-loaded to the applicable trunk multipoint device.

 If a scheduled conference is create, the conference call (all participants' individual calls) will be processed based on the dial plan applicable to the call and off-loaded to the applicable trunk multipoint device.